Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Is the company in good financial health?

-The Piotroski diagram below illustrates the company’s financial health based on the Piotroski Score criteria:
+The Piotroski Score diagram illustrates the company’s moderate financial health status based on nine key criteria:

 piotroski f score analysis